What are the risks surrounding fancy dress?

 Advice for parents

-- Check that all Halloween and fancy dress costumes you buy carry a CE mark on the label
+- Check that all Halloween and fancy dress costumes you buy carry a CE or UKCA mark on the label

 - As with all clothing, Halloween and fancy dress outfits should always be kept away from fire, lit candles and all other naked flames